devaultcrypto/devault/CONTRIBUTING.md

 - As soon as you see a bug, you fix it.
 Do not continue on.
 Fixing the bug becomes the top priority, more important than completing other tasks.
 - Automate as much as possible, and spend time on things only humans can do.
+- Use clang-format on any new files (to this project) with the .clang-format file in src directory

 Here are some handy links for development practices aligned with Bitcoin ABC: